 That means having a great smile is crucial for anyone who considers first impressions a big part of their life.
-In business, love, and friendship, your smile can make or break that chance meeting that might turn into a client or other relation down the road.
+In business, love, and friendship, your smile can make or break that chance meeting.
+That might turn into a client or other relationship down the road.

-This is exactly why people are flocking to cosmetic dental surgery of all kinds to create that winning smile.
+This is why people are so keen on cosmetic dental proceedures of all kinds to create that winning smile.

-If you’re in Port Macquarie, NSW and looking for a dental surgeon, look no further.
-Yet, understanding some of the most common cosmetic dental procedures can help you know which ones might be right for you.
+If you’re in Port Macquarie and looking for a cosmetic dentist then look no further.
+Understanding some of the most common cosmetic dental procedures can help you know which ones might be right for you.

-If you have any questions after reading this article about cosmetic dental surgery, don’t hesitate to call us.
+If you have any questions after reading this article about cosmetic dental surgery, don’t hesitate to call us on 65836111.
 Until then, read on about the six most common cosmetic dental procedures!

-The most basic cosmetic dental procedure – and perhaps one of the most sought after – is teeth whitening.
+The most basic cosmetic dental procedure is teeth whitening.

-That glistening smile starts with a bright white smile, and teeth whitening is an easy and relatively painless procedure that many people undergo for a quick fix toward a full set of pearly whites.
+That glistening smile starts with a bright white smile, and teeth whitening is an easy and relatively painless procedure.
+Many people choose this for a quick fix toward a full set of pearly whites.

 Teeth whitening starts with a whitening agent, which most commonly is either carbamide peroxide or hydrogen peroxide.
-The molecules of the whitening agent reach deep into the tooth, and once oxygen starts reacting with the agent the combination goes to work breaking the bonds of the molecules causing stains on your teeth.
+The molecules of the whitening agent reach deep into the tooth.
+Once the oxygen starts working it goes to work breaking the bonds of the molecules causing stains on your teeth.

 After a rigorous rinse, your teeth are whiter.
-Your only job is to keep up with a healthy dental health regimen to preserve that newly-gleaming smile.
+Your only task is to keep up with a healthy dental health regimen to preserve that newly-gleaming smile.

 Veneer is a fancy word we dental professionals use to describe a porcelain cover over your teeth.
-Veneers typically are only installed in front of the tooth to enhance your smile – dental crowns cover the entire tooth, which are explained further in this article.
+Veneers typically are only installed in front of the tooth to enhance your smile.
+On the other hand, dental crowns cover the entire tooth, which are explained further in this article.